pauljgl2008/demo-pjgl-config-server/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.demo.pjgl.configserver.demo-pjgl-config-server' is invalid and this project uses 'com.example.demo.pjgl.configserver.demopjglconfigserver' instead.
+* The original package name 'com.example.config.server.demo-pjgl-config-server' is invalid and this project uses 'com.example.config.server.demopjglconfigserver' instead.

 # Getting Started